 - Pants, skirts, shorts, jumpers and skorts must be hemmed.
 Side slits above the knee are not permitted.

 - Outerwear that does not open the length of the front by snapping, buttoning or zipping is not allowed.
 White or school designated colored sweatshirts and pullover sweaters may be worn over the uniform.
-No hoods can be worn on head on campus.
+No hooded clothing/apparel may be worn on campus during the school day.

 - White or school designated colored shirts may be worn under a uniform shirt or jumper.

 - Any prohibitive item, including clothing not meeting dress code, will be taken by school officials and returned to the parent or guardian.

 - Transfer students will be given 10 school days to conform to dress code guidelines.

 - Further rules and regulations concerning dress may be specified for special events, activities or field trips.